Nolo001-Aha/ff2_boss_viewer/README.md

 - Freak Fortress 2

 **Installation:**
 - Compile and install to respective directories.
+- Edit loader.js and replace the IP address at line 6 with your gameserver's.
+Keep port and folders unchanged.
-Load the plugin or change map.
+- Load the plugin or change map.

 **Live example:**
 http://95.172.92.47:27015/bosses/